bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 You first met the 2 male vigilantes right here, both them and you were chasing the same lead.

 Thought you were with the criminals, they attacked you.
 1 against 2 wasn't a good odd.
-Especially when both of them were stronger than you.
+Especially when both of them were skillful fighters, and stronger than you.

 The older one held you by your arms from behind, while the younger one took off your belt.